verrazzano/docs/content/en/docs/guides/ha/node-failure.md

 If a `Node` cannot be recovered and is replaced, then deleting the `Node` from the Kubernetes API server will terminate the old `Pods` and release the `Persistent Volumes` of type `ReadWriteOnce` to be mounted by any new `Pods`.
 ​
-If multiple `Avaiability Domains` are used in the Kubernetes cluster, then the replacement `Node` should be added to the same `Availability Domain` that the deleted `Node` occupied.
+If multiple `Availability Domains` are used in the Kubernetes cluster, then the replacement `Node` should be added to the same `Availability Domain` that the deleted `Node` occupied.
 This allows the `Pods` to be scheduled on the replacement `Node` that can reach the `Persistent Volumes` in that
 `Availability Domain` and then the `Pods` status is changed to a `Running`.
 ​
 Do not forcefully delete `Pods` or `Persistent Volumes` in a failed `Node`, which you plan to recover or replace.
 If you force delete `Pods` or `Persistent Volumes` in a failed `Node`, it may lead to loss of data and in the case of `Statefulsets` it may lead to split-brain scenarios.
 For information about `Statefulsets`, see [Force Delete StatefulSet Pods](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/) in the Kubernetes documentation.
 You can force delete `Pods` and `Persistent Volumes` when a failed `Node` cannot be recovered or replaced in the same `Availability Domain` as the original `Node`.